Deadpool (film): Development

-Reynolds' Green Lantern superhero film was released later in 2011 and was a disappointment.
+Reynolds took on Green Lantern after Fox had no intention on making the project.
+The film was released later in 2011 and was a critical and commercial disappointment.
 This tainted the Deadpool project.
 Fox executives were already concerned about its R-rated content.
 After several meetings the studio agreed the film could not be reconfigured for a more traditional PG-13 rating, and gave Miller "a low-six-figure budget" to produce some test footage.
 He created the footage using CGI at his animation company Blur Studio in 2012, with Reynolds voicing Deadpool.
 The footage did not convince Fox to green-light the film.
 After the successful May release of Marvel Studios's The Avengers, Reese and Wernick thought Deadpool might be approved as an already developed superhero film.
 Fox was actually even more doubtful about the script, however, and began exploring ways to include Deadpool in an Avengers-esque team-up film.
 At different times during development, James Cameron and David Fincher, both friends of Miller, read the film's script and championed the project to Fox executives.

 The test footage was leaked online in July 2014, and was met with an overwhelmingly enthusiastic response.
 That September, Fox gave Deadpool a release date of February 12, 2016.
 Production was set to begin in March 2015, with Simon Kinberg joining as producer.
 Reynolds attributed Fox's green-lighting of the film entirely to the leak.
-He, Miller and the writers had previously discussed leaking the footage themselves, and Reynolds initially thought that Miller had done so.
+He, Miller, and the writers had previously discussed leaking the footage themselves, and Reynolds initially thought that Miller had done so.
 He later believed the leak came from someone at Fox.
 In exchange for being able to make the film the way they wanted, Fox gave the crew a much smaller budget than is typical for superhero films.
+In September 2025, during the Toronto International Film Festival, Reynolds admitted that he leaked the footage.